 Where to stay on Day 5 of your NC500 itinerary

 For dinner, The Arch Inn is a traditional pub serving seafood and other Scottish dishes.
 If you’re a fan of seafood, then the Seafood Shack in Ullapool is a must-visit serving up fish and chips, langoustines, crab claws, scallops, and more.
-The Ceilidh Place is a combination of a hotel, bookshop, and restaurant.
+The Ceilidh Place is a combination of a hotel, bookshop, and has a great restaurant.
 The West Coast Deli is a great place to grab all your local produce for your journey on the NC500.

 Day 6 on your 7 day North Coast 500 Itinerary